shawnhero/sudoku/README.md

 #Improvements
 The key algorithm is inspired from the reference.
 However, there's one improvement based on the search-based constraint propagation.

 Here is a simple solution to choose the next key to search.
-It chooses the one with least possible choices.
+It chooses the one with least number of possible choices.

 ```
 def nextKey(self, su):